Spatial constraints improve filtering of measurement noise from animal tracks: Splitting schemes

+Given the current state $U(t) = ^\top$, both the Lie-Trotter and Strang schemes proceed by first applying the ODE step $\phi_h^{(2)}$ (Lie-Trotter) or a half ODE step $\phi_{h/2}^{(2)}$ (Strang), then the linear SDE step $\phi_h^{(1)}$, which requires sampling a Gaussian increment $\eta(h) \sim \mathcal{N}(0, \tilde{Q}(h))$.
+The Strang scheme then applies a final half ODE step.
+Algorithms~\ref{alg:LT} and~\ref{alg:S} summarize the two procedures.
+The matrix exponential in the SDE steps is computed numerically via the \texttt{expm} R package \citep{maechler_expm_2010}, and the covariance matrix $\tilde{Q}$ is computed via~\eqref{eq: OU cov matrix}.

 Figure~\ref{fig:trajectory mix gaussian potential} shows a trajectory of \eqref{eq: penalized Langevin} with a mixture of two Gaussian potentials around $x^*_1=(25,5)$ and $x^*_2=(35,15)$ obtained with the Lie-Trotter approximation with time step $h=1/3600$ hour ($1$ second between consecutive observations) and penalization $\lambda=h^{0.8}$ over the time interval $[0,72]$.
 The trajectory has been subsampled to $1$ minute between observation times.
+The initial position and velocity are set to $U_0= ^\top$.
 The parameters of the SDE are $\tau=1$, $\nu=5$ and $\omega=0.1$.
 The weights in the potential are $\alpha_1=70$ and $\alpha_2=50$.
 The precision matrices $B_1$ and $B_2$ are chosen as

 On average, the animal spends more time near the potential centers $x_1^*$ and $x_2^*$, which represent the preferred habitat.
 The movement is persistent in time due to the autocorrelation parameter $\tau>0$, and areas outside the domain $\mathcal{D}$ are very rarely visited as the penalization reorients the velocity inward each time the position falls outside the boundaries of $\mathcal{D}$.
 The model thus captures key features of wildlife movement: directional persistence, attraction toward biologically meaningful sites such as feeding or mating areas, and confinement to the appropriate habitat.
 This combination produces a realistic and interpretable movement model consistent with many ecological applications.